Loci Similes: A Benchmark for Extracting Intertextualities in Latin Literature: Classification Setup

+\paragraph{Sparse classifiers.} As lexical reference points for reranking, we train a logistic regression and a histogram gradient-boosted decision tree (GBDT) on pairwise similarity features computed for each (query, candidate) pair.
+These models test how far explicit lexical evidence alone can separate \textit{no match}, \textit{verbatim reference}, and \textit{allusion}.

-\paragraph{Classification Models.} For the rerank stage, we selected ten architectures to analyze the trade-off between multilingual generalization and domain-specific pre-training.
-Our multilingual baselines include the XLM-RoBERTa family (Base and Large) \cite{DBLP:conf/acl/ConneauKGCWGGOZ20}, ModernBERT (Base and Large) \cite{DBLP:conf/acl/WarnerCCWHTGBLA25}, and mmBERT (Small and Base) \cite{DBLP:journals/corr/abs-2509-06888}.
-To measure the impact of domain adaptation, we evaluated PhilBerta \cite{DBLP:conf/acl/Riemenschneider23}, LaBerta, and RoBERTa-Latin, which are pre-trained on Latin corpora.
-Finally, we included BERT-Romanian \cite{DBLP:conf/emnlp/DumitrescuAP20} to test cross-lingual transfer from a related Romance language.
+\paragraph{Neural cross-encoders.} For reranking, we evaluate multilingual and domain-adapted transformer encoders as multiclass cross-encoders.
+The multilingual baselines include XLM-R (Base and Large) \cite{DBLP:conf/acl/ConneauKGCWGGOZ20}, ModernBERT (Base and Large) \cite{DBLP:conf/acl/WarnerCCWHTGBLA25}, and mmBERT (Small and Base) \cite{DBLP:journals/corr/abs-2509-06888}.
+To measure the impact of domain adaptation, we evaluate PhilBerta \cite{DBLP:conf/acl/Riemenschneider23}, LaBerta, and RoBERTa-Latin, which are pre-trained on Latin corpora.
+We also include BERT-Romanian \cite{DBLP:conf/emnlp/DumitrescuAP20} to test cross-lingual transfer from a related Romance language.
+Unlike the bi-encoder retrievers, cross-encoders process the query and candidate jointly and predict one of the three relation labels directly.